-We will be a party of 8 or 9 canoes.
+We will be a party of 10 or so canoes.
 We will spend 4 -6 hours on the river each day (though this is dependent on water level, wind, etc.).
-Days will begin with meditation, then breakfast, break camp, load boats, and river time.
+Days will begin with meditation, then breakfast, after which we will break camp, load boats, and spend time on the river.
 River time is paddling meditation.
 Also, often Wind meditation.
 And Sun meditation.
 Tandem canoes allow us to paddle with ease on the slow current of the river.
-We will paddle as a loose group, keeping in sight and while enjoying our own silence, keeping the larger sense of our group.
+We will paddle as a loose group, keeping in sight and while enjoying our own silence, maintaining the larger sense of our group.

-Lunch is usually on the river.
+Lunch is usually held on the river.
 Afternoons we will have time for walking and sitting meditation, dharma teachings, or check-in circle.
 We will camp each night on a sand bar along the river.
 In camp, Susie will lead meditation sits, talking circles, and dharma talks.